Bonnie Blair: Early life and education

 Blair was born in Cornwall, New York to Charlie and Eleanor Blair.
 She was the youngest of six children.
 Her godmother is Canadian speed skater Cathy Priestner.
 The family moved to Champaign, Illinois when Bonnie was a toddler.
 Bonnie first tried skating, already a hobby for her siblings, at age two.
 She participated in her first skating meet at age 4.
 Early on, Blair competed in "pack style," or short track speed skating, where several skaters race on the ice at once.
 At age 7, Blair won her age group at the Illinois Speed Skating Championship.
-She attended Jefferson Middle School and later Centennial High School in Champaign In addition to skating, Blair was also a cheer leader and a member of the student council.
+She attended Jefferson Middle School and later Champaign Centennial High School In addition to skating, Blair was also a cheer leader and a member of the student council.

 It wasn't until 1979 when Olympic medalist Cathy Priestner Faminow became Blair's coach that Blair switched from pack style to long track speed skating in which skaters compete for the fastest time.
 At age 15, Blair tried out for the national team, earning a spot on her first attempt.
 With her increased focus on the 1984 Olympics, Blair went to train in Europe.
 To finance the expense of training in Europe, the Champaign Policemen's Benevolent Association began helping to sponsor Blair.
 She completed her high school diploma through the mail in 1982.
 She moved to the Milwaukee area to train with the United States national speed skating team, living with a family friend while she trained.
 Blair took classes at Parkland College, although college classes were less of a priority than training and she did not receive a degree.